 Why brands should celebrate micro holidays

 When you jump on micro holidays, you can also use UGC for your own social media marketing purposes.
 Curate UGC over time, and when a micro holiday comes around, turn to your library of UGC to find relevant content to post.
-River Island, for example, celebrated #InternationalDayOfFriendship with this post:
+River Island, for example, celebrated #InternationalDayOfFriendship:

 Taking advantage of trending hashtags can make your brand relevant to a whole new audience.
 Strategic hashtag use puts you in front of new potential customers and allows you to jump on existing trends.